veaba/tensorflow-docs/docs/tf.keras/preprocessing/text/hashing_trick.md

 ```
  A list of integer word indices (unicity non-guaranteed).
 ```
-0 is a reserved index that won't be assigned to any word.
+`0` is a reserved index that won't be assigned to any word.
-[probability](https://en.wikipedia.org/wiki/Birthday_problem#Probability_table)Two or more words may be assigned to the same index, due to possible collisions by the hashing function.
-The  of a collision is in relation to the dimension of the hashing space and the number of distinct objects.
+Two or more words may be assigned to the same index, due to possible collisions by the hashing function.
+The probability of a collision is in relation to the dimension of the hashing space and the number of distinct objects.